ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 - `endTime` is the Unix time when the delegator stops delegating (and staked AVAX is returned).
 - `stakeAmount` is the amount of nAVAX the delegator is staking.
 - `rewardAddress` is the address the validator reward goes to, if there is one.
 - `from` are the addresses that you want to use for this operation.
 If omitted, uses any of your addresses as needed.
 - `changeAddr` is the address any change will be sent to.
 If omitted, change is sent to one of the addresses controlled by the user.
 - `username` is the user that pays the transaction fee.
 - `password` is `username`‘s password.
 - `txID` is the transaction ID

-#### **Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{